Living Will/Advance Directive

 (MS Word & PDF)

-A Living Will/Advance Directive allows individuals to make decisions regarding the medical treatment you would or would not like to receive if necessary, as well as what actions should be taken if the option to keep you alive artificially arises.
+A Living Will/Advance Directive allows individuals to influence decisions regarding your medical treatment, if you were unable to make those decisions yourself, as well as what actions should be taken if the option to keep you alive artificially arises.

 You should only make a Living Will/Advance Directive only once you have discussed the issues mentioned above with your GP and family.